DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-02-21-testing-summary-tags-to-show-the-status-of-a-teacher.md

 Our initial design had tags to say if someone was restricted or not.
 We removed them from the search results page because the focus on this page is to identify a correct record before viewing it.
 We removed them from the record page because they were repeating information and could be misleading.
 For example:

-- if someone had been found guilty of misconduct but not been prohibited from teaching we still said they were restricted
+- if someone had been found guilty of misconduct but not prohibited from teaching we still said they were restricted
-- if someone had not yet completed induction we said they were not restricted, but they still may not be allowed to teach in some settings
+- if someone had not completed induction we said they were not restricted, but they won't be allowed to teach in some settings
-- if someone had trainee QTS, or EYTS, we said they were not restricted, but they still may not be allowed to teach in some secondary settings
+- if someone had EYTS or trainee QTS we said they were not restricted, but they won't be allowed to teach in some settings

 The different indicators needed to be considered as a whole in relation to the setting the teacher wants to work in.
 We wrote about the decisions in earlier posts:

 - [removing the tag showing that someone has teaching restrictions](https://tra-digital-design-history.herokuapp.com/check-the-record-of-a-teacher/removing-the-tag-showing-that-someone-has-teaching-restrictions/)
 - [removing the tag showing that someone has no teaching restrictions](https://tra-digital-design-history.herokuapp.com/check-the-record-of-a-teacher/removing-the-tag-showing-that-someone-has-no-teaching-restrictions/)

-We thought that the status box or restrictions tags could have value for users but needed more understanding before deciding if or how to include them.
+We thought that the status box or restrictions tags could be helpful for users but needed more understanding before deciding if or how to include them.

 ## Feedback from users

 A lot of users told us they were unsure if the new service included alerts or restrictions at all, as they would only see something if there was a restriction in place.
 They wanted the absence of something to be made clear, so they know it’s not an error and can be more confident when making decisions.
-Users told us they need to see something that they can print or screenshot and keep in their records to prove the information was correct when they checked.
+Users told us they need to see something that they can print or screenshot and keep in their records to prove the applicant was suitable to teach when they checked.

 > “I don't know if no alerts of just don't show the alerts?
 Is it actually going to show me an alert?”